-One part of the course focuses on hands-on empirical applications and students learn how to conduct their own empirical analysis.
-For this purpose, students are introduced to the usage of a statistical software package ("R") and to the access and analysis of large data sets (in particular firm databases sets such as Amadeus or Compustat).
-Examples will always be from research in the field of taxation.
-This part of the course is very practically oriented
+In line with the objectives of the class, one part of the course focuses on hands-on empirical applications and students learn how to conduct their own empirical analysis.
+For this purpose, students are introduced to the usage of a statistical software package (R or Stata) and to the access and analysis of large data sets (in particular firm databases sets such as Compustat).
+The introduction to software R starts from scratch and no prior knowledge is necessary.

-The other part of the course teaches the most important empirical methods and approaches to estimate causal effects.
-These include, but are not restricted to, randomized experiments, linear regression, fixed effects estimators, difference(s)-in-difference(s), instrumental variables and regression discontinuity design.
-The focus is on understanding the advantages and disadvantages of the available econometric methods and less on a highly technical presentation.
-Illustrative examples will always be from the field of taxation.
-This part of the course complements the empirical-application part of the course: the methods taught in this part are practically implemented in the other (applied-empirics) part of the course.
+The other part of the course teaches the concept of causality and the most important methods to estimate causal effects.
+These include randomized experiments, linear regression, difference-indifferences, instrumental variables, and regression discontinuity design.
+The focus is on an intuitive understanding of the advantages and disadvantages of the available methods, and less on a highly technical presentation.